nfinit/ansibench/README.md

 Dr. John McCalpin at the University of Delaware's College of Marine Studies.
-It is described by McCalpin as "an extremely simplified representation of the low-compute-intensity, long-vector operations characteristic of ocean circulation models" and has since become an industry standard for measuring memory performance on various computer systems.
+It is described by McCalpin as "an extremely simplified representation of the low-compute-intensity, long-vector operations characteristic of ocean circulation models" and has since become a standard for measuring memory performance on various computer systems.

 STREAM measures memory performance using four separately timed kernels